CivicActions/accessibility/_guide/onboarding-staff.md

   * Microsoft's Accessibility Insights
   * Firefox's Inclusive Widget
   * NVDA Screen Reader
-* There are many forms of disabilities that are not initally clear to an observer.
+* There are many forms of disabilities that are not initially clear to an observer.
   * True
   * False
 * What are the 6 checks displayed in the summary when you run the WAVE Web Accessibility Evaluation Tool on a site?